 This verse reflects one of several metaphors used to illustrate our relationship to creation.
 That is, God's creation here.
 Here, in this case, "the body."
 As in the human body, with many functioning parts, all of which (all of those parts) contribute to the working of the whole (the whole body).
 But in these two verses, we are seen as the fullness of Christ's body.
 He is the head.
 We fill out—or complete—the body of Him who fills the universe with all things.
 That is what that says, in plain English.
 "We are the fullness of Him who fills the universe with all things."
 What a lofty position we have!

-I Corinthians 12:18 But now has God set the members every one of them in the body, as it has pleased Him.
+I Corinthians 12:18 But now has God set the members, each one of them, in the body just as He pleased.

-I Corinthians 12:27-28 Now you are the body of Christ, and members in particular.
-And God has set some in the church, first apostles, secondarily prophets, thirdly teachers, after that miracles, then gifts of healings, helps, governments, diversities of tongues [and so forth].
+I Corinthians 12:27-28 Now you are the body of Christ, and members individually.
+And God has appointed these in the church: first apostles, second prophets, third teachers, after that miracles, then gifts of healings, helps, administrations, varieties of tongues [and so forth].

 Are all apostles?
 Of course not!
 And so the church consists of many parts; and each of those parts have been assigned by God to function in a certain area of the body, as we begin to fill out Christ.
 So God is the One who is placing us.
 If you were choosing for yourself, where would you be?
 You might say, "Well, I want to be right in the eye—to watch everything that is going on."
 But we do not have that choice.
 The Creator is placing us where He wants us; and, who knows, we might be part of the colon.

 When God created Adam and Eve—but we will focus on Adam—you can be sure that every cell in his body was designed and created with infinite care.
 Liver cells for the liver, heart cells for the heart.
 This is because liver cells do not work in the heart, and heart cells do not work in the liver.
 Each cell performs as it was designed, in the place that it was designed and created for.
 And the same is true of each of us in relation to the Family government that God is creating.